Trump's new tune on Islam unconvincing, experts say

 Jordan

-Former Jordanian Justice Minister Ibrahim Aljazy said Trump's shift in tone towards Muslims was notable.
+Former Jordanian Justice Minister Ibrahim Aljazy said Trump's shift in tone toward Muslims was notable.

-"Trump has moved from 'Islam hates us' to a friendlier approach of common values and shared interests," he told CNN.
+"Trump has moved from 'Islam hates us' to a friendlier approach of common values and shared interests," he said.

-But Aljazy said that Jordanians and others in the Muslim world had hoped Trump would deliver clearer answers on American policy in the region.
+But Aljazy said Jordanians and others in the Muslim world had hoped Trump would deliver clearer answers on American policy in the region.

 "I would not call it a constructive tone since that people in the region, particularly Jordanians, are looking for a more clear approach to the Israeli policies and an end to settlements, which may pave the way for a true two-state solution and end of occupation," he said.